open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 of any SDK.

 More specifically, the intention is to allow OpenTracing instrumentation to be recorded using the OpenTelemetry API.
-This Sim Layer MUST NOT allow older OpenTracing Tracing components to consume upstream OpenTelemetry functionality.
+This Shim Layer MUST NOT allow older OpenTracing Tracing components to consume upstream OpenTelemetry functionality.

 This functionality MUST defined in its own OpenTracing Shim Layer, not in the